 - Icing sugar, for dusting

-How To Make Delia Smith Pavlova Recipe
+How To Make Strawberry Pavlova

 - Add the sugar: Whisk in the golden caster sugar about a tablespoon at a time.
 Keep whisking after each addition until the mixture is thick, glossy and holds its shape.

-- Shape the meringue: Spoon about one-third of the mixture onto a baking sheet lined with parchment paper, forming a flat circle about 20 cm across.
+- Shape the meringue: Spoon about one-third of the mixture onto a baking sheet lined with parchment paper, forming a flat circle about 20cm across.
 Spoon large blobs of the remaining meringue around the edge so they join up to form a raised rim.

 - Swirl and bake: Make little decorative swirls in the meringue blobs with the tip of a skewer.
-Place in the oven preheated to 150°C, then immediately turn down the heat to 140°C (Gas 1) and bake for 1 hour.
+Place in the oven preheated to 150°C, then immediately turn down the heat to 140°C (Gas Mark 1) and bake for 1 hour.

 - Cool: Turn the oven off but leave the pavlova inside until completely cold.
 This slow cooling prevents cracking.

-- Make the fruit purée: Put one-third of the strawberries into a mini chopper with one dessertspoon of caster sugar and blitz until smooth.
+- Make the fruit puree: Put one-third of the strawberries into a mini chopper with one dessertspoon of caster sugar and blitz until smooth.
 Sieve into a bowl to remove seeds.
 Halve the remaining strawberries, leaving the small ones whole.

 - Make the cream filling: Whisk the mascarpone, fromage frais, vanilla extract and golden caster sugar together until smooth and thick.